Prosecutor resigns from U.S. attorney’s investigation into origins of Trump-Russia probe

 A senior prosecutor working with Connecticut U.S. Attorney John Durham on his investigation into how U.S. intelligence agencies pursued allegations of Russian interference in the 2016 election has resigned.

-The departure of Nora Dannehy, a well-respected former federal prosecutor in Connecticut who rejoined the government in early 2019 to help Durham with the investigation, is likely to raise fresh questions among Democrats about whether Attorney General William Barr is pushing the case toward a public announcement to benefit President Donald Trump ahead of November’s election.
+The departure of Nora Dannehy, a well-respected former federal prosecutor in Connecticut who rejoined the government in early 2019 to help Durham with the investigation, is likely to raise fresh questions among Democrats about whether Attorney General William Barr is pushing the case toward a public announcement to benefit President Trump ahead of November’s election.
 They have long accused Barr of having political motives in his decision-making surrounding the Durham probe.

 With the 2020 election less than two months away, partisan speculation about what Durham will or won’t do – and what Barr might say about his work – has intensified.